haa9549957/haa9549957.github.io/projects/runtime/README.md

 - bower install
 - cd ../..
 - git add -A
-- git commit -m "added runtime"
+- git add -A "added runtime"
 - git push

 > **WARNING:** the `npm install -g opspark` command may take a while to complete